AdobeDocs/document-cloud-learn.en/help/acrobat/develop/develop-overview.md

 ---
-title: Develop overview
+title: Develop Overview
-description: A collection of tutorials, webinars, and use cases for Adobe Acrobat.
+description: Develop software that integrates with Acrobat and Adobe Reader using JavaScript, Plug-ins, or IAC
 ---

 # Develop overview